dig1t/express-restful-store/README.md

 GET /{sid}
 ```

-Response:
+Response

 ```json
 {
   "key": "value"
 }
 ```
-If the session doesn't exists, The API should throw a HTTP 404 Not Found
+If the session doesn't exist, the API should respond with a 404 error code.

 ### Delete one Session
 ---